Rightpoint/RZDataBinding/README.md

 `pod "RZDataBinding"`

+Alternatively, download the repository and add the contents of the RZDataBinding directory to your project.

 ## Demo Project
 An example project is available in the Example directory.
 You can quickly check it out with